 The circular economy paradigm has been gaining traction recently, especially as the pandemic has revealed the vulnerability and challenges of a disrupted global supply chain.
 Today, many businesses are looking to solve supply chain issues and become a more sustainable, circular business.

+A circular economy is one in which materials are put back into the resource pool at the end of their life and cycled back into the economy.
 Some businesses have identified five key areas that lead to a circular business model while also minimising costs, increasing customer satisfaction, mitigating risk, growing profits, and enabling resilience.

 Businesses can design out waste and pollution by finding the right balance between sustainability and practicality in their products.